Call for Proposals

 Presenters discuss systems biology, bioinformatics, chance and stochastics in biological processes, models for describing biological events, and biological rhythms in the mathematics curriculum.

 Roundtable Discussions afford a personal and interactive setting for exploration of key issues related to each conference topic.
 Roundtables are particularly well suited for exploratory topics and topics that require small group interchange.
 Roundtable presenters are expected to facilitate substantive discussions or small group activities and to distribute handouts.
-Roundtables are aimed at audiences of 10, are limited to two presenters, and cannot accommodate equipment other than a laptop computer provided by the presenter(s).
+Roundtables are aimed at audiences of 10 and cannot accommodate equipment other than a laptop computer provided by the presenter(s).

 Laptop computers will need to be battery operated, as Roundtables do not have access to power outlets.
 Roundtables also do not have access to an Internet connection.